The Royal Society of Queensland has no formal policy on mine rehabilitation.

 “The Risk Advisor we have selected to assist in the design, implementation and operation of the Scheme is a Consortium led by KPMG that includes Advisian and Australia Ratings. ….
 They will work with industry to successfully implement and operate the Scheme.”
 (Public email from Queensland Treasury, 15 June 2018).

 Member Corinne Unger, Senior Research Officer, Sustainable Minerals Institute, was interviewed by Wendy Harmer on an ABC Breakfast (Sydney) program on abandoned mines on 17 February.
 Corinne is an international expert on life-cycle analysis of mining.
 Corinne’s audio file is now available.

 Member David Marlow published an Opinion Piece in Volume 121 of the Proceedings of the Royal Society of Queensland, 2016, entitled “Rehabilitation of land disturbed by mining and extractive industries in Queensland: Some needed legislative and management reforms”.
 Copies are free to members.
-Non-members will be able to purchase via the Society’s agent Informit when released.
+Non-members are able to purchase via the Society’s agent Informit .

 This page is under construction.

 Senate inquiry into: Rehabilitation of mining and resources projects as it relates to Commonwealth responsibilities